 When a book is published in Norwegian, a language spoken by only five million people, it is usually expected to stay well within the borders of this small Scandinavian country.
 However, Are Holen and Torbjørn Hobbel’s book Meditative Yoga: Integrating Body, Breath and Mind has beaten the expectations.

 Meditative practices have flourished in widely different parts of Eurasia, yet historical research on such practices is limited.
 Research to date has focused on contexts rather than actual practices, and within […]

-The book will be used at the beginner's courses in Spain and will represent a significant improvement on our present materials.
-It will also be interesting and useful for Spanish speakers who have already learnt Acem Meditation.
+A new Spanish-language book on Acem Meditation was published this summer.
+Meditación Acem: Guía complementaria will be used at the beginner's courses in Spain and will also be interesting and useful for Spanish speakers who have already learnt Acem Meditation.